michaeldenzler/LanguageModellingLSTM/README.md

 ## Training Data

 #### Letter-by-letter creator:
-Book: The Count of Monte Cristo (1844) by 	Alexandre Dumas \newline Total number of characters: 2’647’338 \\
+Book: The Count of Monte Cristo (1844) by Alexandre Dumas <br/>
+Total number of characters: 2’647’338 <br/>
 Number of unique characters: 105

 #### Word-by-word creator: